mahdi-b/cci-playground/README-rust.md

 <img src="../master/images/rust-clion-isunique-test-code.png">

-You can run the test by opening a Terminal window within Clion and typing:
+You can run the test by opening a Terminal window within CLion and typing:

 ```